emckiernan/emg-book/chapter-08/chapter-8.md

-## 8.- Muscle fiber recruitment: Frecuency analysis
+## Muscle fiber recruitment: Frequency analysis

-### 8.1) Main frequency comparison
+### Main frequency comparison
 The first value we are going to look into is the main frequency of each segment.
 This might give us a clue of the amount of muscle fibers that are getting activated.
-We expect to find higher frequencies when the force is greater.
+We expect to find higher frequencies when the force is greater, though the correlation is not always perfect.

 ```python